-He then invented an efficient system to select good ministers, with whom he worked diligently, from day to night.
+He then invented an efficient system to select good ministers, with whom he worked diligently from day till night.

 He lowered taxes and constructed some irrigation systems; agriculture and economy increased steadily under his ruling.

-Hongzhi Emperor lost his mother when he was still a kid; his father didn’t quite love him, and even tried to abolish him as crown prince.
-The only relative he was close to was his grandmother.
+Hongzhi Emperor lost his mother when he was still a kid; his father didn’t quite love him, and even tried to abolish him as the crown prince.

 He passed away when he was only 35 years old, because of heavy works and sickness.